krg7880/forgetsy-js/README.md

 forgetsy-js
 ===========

-Nodejs fork of https://github.com/cavvia/forgetsy temporal trending framework.
+Nodejs fork of https://github.com/cavvia/forgetsy temporal trending library.
 This is still work in progress and needs proper testing and still undergoing heavy development.
 If you discover an issue, please open a ticket to have it resolved or fork and fix :-) The project use Redis as the backend.

 Please fork and make it better.